 Our area is busy enough that I can ‘Dash Now’ — spontaneously sign into a region – 99% of the time.
 Apparently, around here there’s ALWAYS a need for a few extra Dashers.

 There are other US markets where Dashers need to schedule their shifts several days in advance in order to secure a slot.
 It would make sense that those areas would earn somewhat less than what we’re making.

 As such, even though DoorDash drivers can on average expect to make $12-18, I consider a successful shift here in San Francisco to be $20 an hour.

 How Much Can You Expect to Earn Delivering with DoorDash?

-- How much you earn depends on where you drive!
+It’s a tough to question to answer either way, because how much you earn depends on where you drive!

 If you’re driving 20 minutes to pick up food with DoorDash and then 20 minutes (whether due to traffic or to sheer distance) to deliver, you’re likely only going to be able to accomplish 1-2 deliveries an hour.
 This cuts into how much you can make delivering with DoorDash!

 This is why I highly recommend DoorDashers who do not live in compact cities only take the highest paying orders they can.
 You can’t guarantee the tip you’ll get, but at least you can somewhat control how much you may earn.